Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-Perhaps your network settings have been configured in a way that mandates VPN usage for all internet traffic.
+This mainly happens when your network settings have been configured in a way that requires VPN usage for all internet traffic.
 I’ll show you how to get around that and other possible causes.

 What to do when you can’t connect to the Internet without VPN?

-It can be frustrating when your internet works only with VPN.
+It can be frustrating when your internet works only with a VPN.

 Here are some of the most effective methods you can try: